PsyTeachR/ug1-practical/docs/03-intro-to-r.md

 There is a [walkthrough video](https://uofglasgow.zoom.us/rec/play/uJ_2RvnP_UhUF7jM7hQZzOD6KjqjUm1UmPupTfFHBAftxrpMScYWRxkeuzGG0g0RqeE2UBCSmAO5riBo.6AKR_E01noBaq4-b?autoplay=true&startTime=1600178959000) of this chapter available via Zoom.

+* Video notes: this video was recorded in September 2020 when we recommended using the server above installing R on your computer.
+With more experience of the server, we now strongly encourage you to install R on your computer if you can.
+There are no other differences between the video and this book chapter.

 ### Activity 1: Upload data files to the server

-The main disadvantage to using the R server is that you will need to upload and download any files you are working on to and from the server (if you are using a local installation on your laptop you can skip this step).
+The main disadvantage to using the R server is that you need to upload and download any files you are working on to and from the server (if you are using a local installation on your laptop you can skip this step).

-In [Getting to know the data](https://psyteachr.github.io/ug1-practical/getting-to-know-the-data.html#activity-2) you downloaded the data files we will be using for this semester and you created a folder structure on your computer.
+In [Getting to know the data](https://psyteachr.github.io/ug1-practical/getting-to-know-the-data.html#activity-2) you downloaded the data files we will be using for this semester.
 In order to use these files, we need to copy them to the R server.
 Whilst we're not going to use the data in this chapter, it's a useful step to get ready for next week.

 * Log on to the [R server](https://rstudio.psy.gla.ac.uk/)
 * In the Files pane, click `New folder` and call it Psych 1A.
 * Click `Upload` then `Browse`and choose the Psych 1A folder that you just created.
 * Click `Choose file` and go and find the **zip folder** that you downloaded in [Getting to know the data](https://psyteachr.github.io/ug1-practical/getting-to-know-the-data.html#activity-2) (if you deleted it you can download it again).
 Using the zip folder means you can upload multiple files at once rather than one at a time.
 * Once you have uploaded the zip file, the server will automatically unzip the files and you should be able to see all the files you have on your computer.

+Please be aware that **there is no link between your computer and the R server**.
+If you change files on the server, they won't magically appear on your computer and you need to be very careful when you submit your homework files that you're submitting the right thing (last year we had lots of student submit blank files).
+This is the main reason we recommend installing R on your computer if you can.

 ### Activity 2: Set the working directory